syrkis/virian.org/README.md

 3. To allo organizations to sign up for integrating the Virian Protocol.

 ## TODO
-- Complete post button for data gathering mechanism.
 - d3js viz on home page.
-- Write nice /adjust page with vertical list and call to action.